• Start Here!

 Skritter costs 14.99 USD per month.
 You get a week of free trial, you pay month by month so you can unsubscribe when you want, 100% money-back guarantee and, if after a while you decide to don’t pay any more for your subscription, you can still keep using the software for free to review the characters that you have already learned.

 Finally, you can sign up to the free trial from one of the links on this page and use the coupon “SDC3952”.
-In this way, if later you decide to buy you’ll get a 33% discount for the first six months.
+In this way, if later you decide to buy you’ll get a 10% discount on all plans.

 How to use the software

-If you don’t have a smartphone or tablet, you can still use Skritter on your laptop.
+If you prefer, you can also use Skritter on your laptop.
 You have three choices: use your mouse, use the touchpad on your laptop, or invest in a pen tablet.

 The advantages of learning how to write characters